 The light lemony flavors in this dish make it nice on a warm evening, but it is also very comforting during the cooler months of the year.
 You can use any type of pasta in the recipe, but brown rice fusilli seems to pair nicely with the zucchini and salmon and it’s gluten-free.

 1 pound brown rice pasta, or any variety pasta

 2 tablespoons parmesan cheese

-1. Prepare the pasta according to the package instructions, except if using brown rice pasta, cut the time down by 1 minute to leave the brown rice pasta slightly more al dente.
-Drain the pasta, reserving 1/2 cup pasta water.
+1. Prepare pasta according to package directions, except if using brown rice pasta – cut time down by 1 minute to leave slightly more al dente.
+Drain pasta, reserving 1/2 cup pasta water.

-5. In a pan, drizzle in 3 tablespoons olive oil.
-Place the pan over medium heat and add the onion.
-Saute the onion for 4 minutes.
-Then, add 1/2 teaspoon of salt to the onions and 1/4 teaspoon of pepper.
+3. In a pot, add 1 tablespoon olive oil.
+Place over medium heat and add onion.
+Saute onion for 4 minutes.
+Add 1/2 teaspoon of salt to onions and 1/4 teaspoon of pepper.

 4. Add salmon, zucchini and garlic.
 Let cook without stirring for 3 minutes.
 Then, stir gently to cook on other sides, about 4 minutes.
 Be careful not to tear salmon into little pieces.

 5. Add red pepper flakes and lemon zest, stir to combine.
 Add broth and cream to salmon and vegetables and let it cook for 3 minutes.
 Add Parmesan cheese and stir, continue cooking for 1 minute.